azizullah2017/azizullah2017/README.md

 - 👋 Hi, I’m @azizullah2017
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently as software Engineer ...
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate in NLP projects.
-- 📫 How to reach me here

 <!---
 azizullah2017/azizullah2017 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.